-When it comes to energy efficiency, wood is a natural insulator so these shingles are about two times more efficient than asphalt shingles.
+When it comes to energy efficiency, wood is a natural insulator, so these shingles are about two times more efficient than asphalt shingles.
 Also, wood shingles are 100% natural, making then very environmentally friendly.

 There are two types of rubber roofing: EPDM (Ethylene Propylene Diene Monomer) is UV resistant and does not require a mineral coating when completed, making it lighter than tar and gravel.

-TPO (Thermoplastic Polyolefin) is a reflective roofing membrane made from polypropylene and ethylene-propylene rubber polymerized together.
+TPO (Thermoplastic Polyolefin) is a reflective roofing membrane made from polypropylene, and ethylene-propylene rubber polymerized together.
 An excellent, yet cost-effective membrane suitable for all types of single-ply systems with guarantees up to 30 years.

 Once only for warehouses, metal roofs seem to be popping up in every neighborhood nowadays.
-One of the reasons is durability: metal roofs have a life spam of 30-50 years.
+One of the reasons is durability: metal roofs have a life span of 30-50 years.
 Another reason is aesthetics: the look of a standing seam roof is sleek with clean, bold lines.
-The assortment of colors is sure to compliment any type of building.
+The assortment of colors is sure to complement any type of building.
 And who doesn’t love the sound of rain on a metal roof?